vastopol/uexp/README.md

 !C

 Intended for small experiments with non C style languages.
 A collection of compilers, interpreters, and source code.
 Mostly will serve as a holding space for old/obscure programming languages.
+Main focus being functional languages, and stack machines.

-Source files are stored as any of: .zip, .tar.gz, etc...
+Source files probably stored as any of: .zip, .tar.gz, etc...
+Intend to have executable binaries for each with the sources.

 Currently Actively Studying/Using: FP && Snobol